 Where to stay

-If you would like seclusion and room to spread out, consider this AirBnB property located inside the park gates, about 30 minutes from Yosemite Valley.
-The one-bedroom apartment has a fully stocked kitchen and can accommodate a couple or a small family.
+If you would like seclusion and room to spread out, consider this vacation rental, located inside the park gates, about 35 minutes from Yosemite Valley.
+The three-bedroom home has a fully stocked kitchen and is perfect for a family or a small group.
 Book a stay here!

 Palm Springs December Vacation